One-Loop Radiative Corrections to the QED Casimir Energy: Introduction

-\ Although the Casimir effect has been known for nearly 60 years, the question of what are the leading radiative corrections to this effect is still surprisingly a subject of discussion.
+Although the Casimir effect has been known for nearly 70 years, the question of what are the leading radiative corrections to this effect is still a subject of discussion.
 The first endeavors to compute the radiative corrections to the Casimir energy were reported in a paper by Bordag, Robaschik, and Wieczorek (BRW) \cite{hh}.
 There exist many works on the radiative corrections to the Casimir energy for various cases (see for example \cite{hh,jj,kkk,ll,mm,nn,oo,rr,ss,an,tt}).
 In the case of a real massive scalar field, Next to Leading Order (NLO) correction to the energy has been computed in \cite{Bordag,t,oo,rr,ss,an,tt,uu,vv,xx,yy,zz}.
 Moreover, the two-loop radiative corrections for some effective field theories have been investigated in \cite{kkk,ll,mm}.
-Bordag and his collaborators have calculated radiative correction to the Casimir energy due to one of the three related terms of order of $ \alpha $,\raisebox{-3mm}{ }, in the presence of two perfectly conducting parallel plates for QED theory.
-In this view point, the photon propagator satisfies boundary conditions on the plates, while the plates are not transparent to the electrons.
-They found the correction $ E ^{(1)} _ 0 = \frac { \pi^{2} \alpha} {2560ma^{4}} $ to the popular leading term of Casimir energy $ E^{(0)}_0 = - \frac{\pi^2}{720 a^3} $, where $a$ is the distance between plates and $ m$ is the electron mass.
+Bordag and his collaborators have approximately calculated radiative correction to the Casimir energy due to one of the three related terms of order of $ \alpha $,\raisebox{-3mm}{ }, in the presence of two perfectly conducting parallel plates for QED theory.
+In this viewpoint, the photon propagator satisfies boundary conditions on the plates, while the plates are transparent to the electrons.
+They found the correction $ E ^{(1)} = \frac { \pi^{2} \alpha} {2560ma^{4}} $ to the popular leading term of Casimir energy (per unit area) $ E^{(0)}_{\text{em}} = - \frac{\pi^2}{720 a^3} $, where $a$ is the distance between plates and $ m$ is the electron mass.
 In 1998 this result with another approach has been reported \cite{jj}.
-In the framework of renormalized perturbation theory for QED there are three vacuum bubbles of order of $\alpha$.
-Up to now, all the papers on the Casimir effect that we are aware of, have not been calculated two of these diagrams to the radiative corrections, namely: photonic loop \raisebox{-3.5mm}{ } \ resulting from Electromagnetic field and fermionic loop \raisebox{-3.2mm}{ } from spinor field.
+Although they postulate no boundary conditions for the electron field because such conditions would lead to additional contributions in zeroth order which have not been observed, the fermionic term \cite{Schwinger}, $ E ^{(0)} _{\text{fermion}} = -\frac { m^{2}} {4\pi^2a} \sum\limits_{n=1}-\frac{1}{j^2}[2K_2(2amj)-K_2(4amj)] $ is exist (Here, $K_n(x)$ is the modified Bessel function of order $n$.)
+However, due to its Yukawa form for the large mass case, $ E ^{(0)} _{\text{fermion}} \sim -\frac { m^{2}} {4\pi^2a} \sqrt{\frac{\pi}{ma}}e^{-2ma}$, at distances much larger than a few Compton wave length of electron it has really too small value to be observed.